-Deformable models define high-level ROI properties, typically related to morphology or image features.
-They allow final ROI representation improvement and segmentation of a wide range of shapes while at the same time dealing with issues like non-homogeneous ROI intensities or weak contrast.
-Deformable model segmentation methods are based on using Partial Differential Equations (PDEs) to solve mathematical optimization problems, stated as integral functions for minimization or maximization.
+Deformable models high-level define ROI properties, typically related to morphology and image features.
+They allow final ROI representation improvement and segmentation of a wide range of shapes while at the same time dealing with issues like non-homogeneous ROI intensities or weak image contrast.
+Deformable model segmentation methods are commonly based on Partial Differential Equations (PDEs) to solve mathematical optimization problems, stated as integral functions for minimization or maximization.
 Instead of explicitly defining an enhancement filter, these models define higher level ROI properties, such as size, boundary smoothness, image contrast or region homogeneity, which are weighted and balanced in a sum of terms over the input and the segmented image [68].
-Strategies to solve these equations can be implemented with generic or ad hoc methods that can include application constraints such as interactivity or user clues, parameter flexibility, error tolerance, or computational performance.
+Strategies to solve these equations can be implemented with generic or ad hoc methods that can include application constraints such as interactivity or user clues, parameter flexibility, error tolerance, and computational performance.
 The optimization functions are commonly defined over the entire image, modeling ROI boundaries with parametric or implicit functions.
-Boundary models are suitable for finer representations by interpolation or refinement techniques, and thus are useful for obtaining more accurate estimations of ROI shape parameters.
+Boundary models are suitable for finer representations by using interpolation or refinement techniques, and thus are useful for obtaining more accurate estimations of ROI shape parameters.

-Parametric models are often referred to as active contours or snakes [69, 70, 71, 72].
+Parametric models are often referred to as active contours or snakes [69-72].
 Implicit models are known as level-sets or geometric active contours, and have been reviewed in [73, 74].
 Both models optimized energy functionals that included forces and restrictions to find contours with a minimum energy while staying close to image features (the most common are intensity changes).
 The PDEs are solved by iterative algorithms that start from an initial estimation of the ROIs.
 Common problems are initialization sensitivity (local optima), contour splitting or merging handling.
 In particular for fluorescence imaging, additional terms have to be introduced in the optimization functional to deal with boundaries in ROIs with missing information in 2D and 3D as in the subjective surfaces approach [75, 76].
-To tackle sensitivity to initialization, Bergeest et al. [77] recently suggested a new term with convex energy functionals to find a global segmentation optimum in an efficient numerical calculation.
+To tackle sensitivity to initialization, Bergeest et al. [77] recently suggested a new term with convex energy functionals to find a global segmentation optimum with efficient numerical algorithms.
 Their approach does not suffer from local minima bias and the resulting segmentation is independent of the initialization.
-Zimmer et al. [78] included texture parameters into the snake model which led to cell segmentation in the presence of pseudopods; in addition, cell interactions were handled with repulsive contours.
-In [17, 79, 80], parametric 2D/3D active contour models have been applied to improve the segmentation of biological structures with satisfactory results, showing the versatility of the approach in general.
+Zimmer et al. [78] included texture parameters into the snake model which allow cell segmentation in the presence of pseudopods; in addition, cell interactions were handled with repulsive contours.

-Other strategies
+Other Strategies

-Other methods for segmentation include Hierarchical Self-Organizing Maps (HSOM) [81], supervised segmentation [82], and geodesic mean curvature flow [83].
+Other methods for segmentation include Hierarchical Self-Organizing Maps (HSOM) [81]. supervised segmentation [82], and geodesic mean curvature flow [83].
 Zheng et al. [81] proposed a hybrid segmentation that combined HSOM, histogram- and region-based techniques.
 Feature vectors of pixels are extracted in order to train the HSOM and to learn which groups have similar pixel properties used to later define preliminary regions.
-Final segmentation is obtained with regionand histogram-based techniques.
-Zaritsky et al. [82] presented a multi-cellular segmentation algorithm which learns how to classify basic image features of local patches within an image by using a support vector machine approach.
-Next, a refinement step, through a combination of classification and graph-cut segmentation is applied to optimize the ROIs and eliminate errors.
+Final segmentation is obtained with histogram- and region- based techniques.
+Zaritsky et al. [82] presented a multi-cellular segmentation algorithm which is first trained to classify basic image features of local patches within an image by using a support vector machine approach.
+Next. a refinement step, through a combination of classification and graphcut segmentation is applied to optimize the ROIs and eliminate errors.
 Bourgine et al. [83] used a geodesic mean curvature flow model to filter noise from the input image.
 Finally, cell nuclei centers are detected and segmented with a generalized subjective surface method.